aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _305_ The concrete labour performed will become abstract.

-_[Footnote on skilled versus unskilled labour; suggests skilled labour is a kink that will be steadily transformed into unskilled labour over time.]_
+_[Footnote on skilled versus unskilled labour; argues skilled labour is a kink that will be steadily transformed into unskilled labour over time.]_

-**Chapter 8: Constant Capital and Variable Capital**
+*Chapter 8: Constant Capital and Variable Capital*

 _307_ Summary of the previous chapter.